bmerrick22/operating-systems-challenges/README.md

 2. waitfor command does the same thing, but waits for a specific child process to exit
 3. run command should combine the behavior of start and waitfor. run should start a program, possibly with command line arguments, wait for that particular process to finish, and print the exit status
 4. watchdog takes a timeout (in seconds) and a command to run, and then executes the command in the same way as run

 ## Fractal
+This program was created to demonstrate the idea of threads and locks.
+Essentially, it creates a mandlebrot set using varying amounts of threads.
+This program uses the escape time algorithm.
+For each pixel in the image, it starts with the x and y position, and then computes a recurrence relation until it exceeds a fixed value or runs for max iterations.